-By June 2020, there will be a 5% increase of the number of students who improve by one-grade level or more in reading and math, as measured by the pre and post Edmentum online assessments.
+By June 2021, there will be a 70% of students will score at college pathway or low-risk in reading and math, as measured by the pre and post Fastbridge online assessments.

-By June 2020, the school will continue to implement WRITE, a school-wide writing and literacy intervention program to address the reading comprehension needs of students as indicated by Edmentum Assessments to improve academic rigor and consistency across programs.
+By June 2021, the school will continue to implement WRITE, a school-wide writing and literacy intervention program to address the reading comprehension needs of students as indicated by Edmentum Assessments to improve academic rigor and consistency across programs.
 The 2018-19 Accucess data shows that more than 5% of students increased by at least one grade level in reading and in math, however students continue to perform below grade level on all assessments.
 The average reading level is 5th-grade and the average math performance is at a 5th-grade level as reported by Accucess assessment data.
 The 2017-18 CAASPP scores report that 5.33% of students met standards in ELA and 0.27% of students met standards in math.